NanamiNakano/mercury/README.md

 ### Embedding speed and/or embedding dimension

-1. `multi-qa-mpnet-base-dot-v1` takes about 0.219 second on a x86 CPU to embed one sentence when batch_size is 1.
+1. `multi-qa-mpnet-base-dot-v1` takes about 0.219 second on an x86 CPU to embed one sentence when batch_size is 1.
 The
    embedding dimension is 768.
-2. `BAAI/bge-small-en-v1.5` takes also about 0.202 second on a x86 CPU to embed one sentence when batch_size is 1.
+2. `BAAI/bge-small-en-v1.5` takes also about 0.202 second on an x86 CPU to embed one sentence when batch_size is 1.
 The embedding dimension is 384.